baoquan-he/ansible-kdump/README.md

 Only one thing need be noticed that ssh dumping need put ssh private/public key file separately to ssh server and ssh client.
 This has better be done beforehand, it's not suggested to do in kdump, I personally think.
 Just in test I did it in kdump ansible code.
+And the ssh dump target setting for testing has been commented out, user can change according to their configuration.